bioscan-ml/dataset/README.rst

 --------

 If you find this repository useful in your research, please consider giving it a star ⭐.
-If you make use of the BIOSCAN-1M or BIOSCAN-5M datasets in your research, please cite the following papers as applicable.
+If you make use of the BIOSCAN-1M, BIOSCAN-5M or Canadian Invertebrates 1.5M datasets in your research, please cite the following papers as applicable.

 `BIOSCAN-5M <BIOSCAN-5M paper_>`_: